valusanikil/cronjob-application/README.md

 # cronjob-application
-Developed using cronjobs and schedular
+Developed application using cronjobs and schedular